 To access images from an air-gapped environment

-The following image describes the process to access the BMC Helix IT Service Management images from an air-gapped environment:
+The following image describes the process to access the BMC Helix Service Management images from an air-gapped environment:

 Perform the following steps to access images from an air-gapped environment: